ceshine/ceshine-hugo/content/post/20260211-hacker-news-reader/index.md

 **Support concurrent AI agent requests**:

 Currently, the fetch-result parser and the summarizer agents each handle one request at a time.
-This worked well during my initial development with local LLMs.
-However, when used with commercial LLM APIs, this approach misses the opportunity to use concurrent requests for significant performance gains.
-However, this increases the codebase's complexity.
+This worked well during initial development with local LLMs.
+With commercial LLM APIs, though, this leaves significant performance on the table because requests could run concurrently, at the cost of added codebase complexity.

 **Provide search functionality for the summary reports**:

 We could probably use Algolia’s free tier to provide simple search functionality for the static website.
 We could also build a simple search index for story titles and implement a self-contained HTML page to provide a more integrated experience.

+**Improve the system prompt of the summarizer agent**:

+The current system prompt has rigid output requirements for all story types.
+We may want to give the agent more leeway to decide what content to include in the summary.
+Providing more examples of story types could also help.

 ## AI Use Disclosure